Classes of Aggregation Rules for Ethical Decision Making in Automated Systems: Aggregation of Permutation Processes

-The proof for each particular probability distribution is analogous to the proof of the general case. \end{proof}

-Lemma \ref{efresults} implies that a consistent permutation process with an utility process drawn from the Exponential Family (which includes some of the best known distributions), is compatible under both notions of dominance.
-This ensues from the fact that dominance only depends on the parameters of the distributions, all of which have real values (and thus are element of a complete preorder).
+Lemma \ref{efresults} implies that a consistent permutation process with a utility process drawn from the Exponential Family (which includes some of the best-known distributions), is compatible under both notions of dominance.
+This ensues from the fact that dominance only depends on the parameters of the distributions, all of which have real values (and thus are elements of a complete preorder).
 Moreover, Lemma \ref{consistencia} states that the preorders are the same under both dominance notions satisfying strong compatibility.
 This allows us to get rid of a fixed $A$ even for Pos-dominance.
-The downside of this, is that we may rule out permutation processes that could be compatible under one dominance notion but not under the other.\\
+The downside of this is that we may rule out permutation processes that could be compatible under one dominance notion but not under the other.\\

-According to Theorem \ref{strongeffi}, Corollary \ref{coropos} and Lemma \ref{efresults}, in many cases of interest we only need to find the most dominant alternatives, which, depending on the permutation process, are the alternatives with a maximum defined parameter.
+According to Theorem \ref{strongeffi2}, Corollary \ref{coropos}, and Lemma \ref{efresults}, in many cases of interest we only need to find the most dominant alternatives, which, depending on the permutation process, are the alternatives with a maximum or minimum defined parameter.